-I’m often asked about the equipment I use for my images and adventures.
-So here’s a list of my fave bits of gear that I use on a regular basis.
-I’ve purchased all of these personally and have included some details about why I enjoy or use each one.
+I’m often asked about the equipment I use, so here’s a list of my fave bits of gear that I use on a regular basis.
+I’ve purchased all of these personally and have included some details about why I enjoy each.

-If you’re considering purchasing any of these items, some of the links I’ve included are affiliate links which means you don’t pay anything extra but I receive a small commission.
-Thanks so much for your support 🙂
+If you’re considering purchasing any of these items, some of the links I’ve included are affiliate links which means you don’t pay anything extra but I receive a small commission if you’d like to support the site 🙂

 My Photography Gear

 The Pentax K1 range is considered one of the best astro and landscape photography cameras on the market and out competes most comparable systems.

 Pentax also maintains it’s traditional K-Mount lens system which allows me to utilise over 50 years of lenses from film and digital cameras.

 Samyang/Rokinon 85mm ƒ1.4